 Walter Kim became the president of the National Association of Evangelicals in January 2020.
-He previously served as a pastor for 15 years at Boston’s historic Park Street Church and four years at Trinity Presbyterian Church in Charlottesville, Virginia.
-He has spent nearly three decades preaching, writing and engaging in collaborative leadership to connect the Bible to the significant intellectual, cultural and social issues of the day.
+He previously served as a pastor at Boston’s historic Park Street Church and at churches in Vancouver, Canada and Charlottesville, Virginia, as well as a campus chaplain at Yale University.
+He preaches, writes and engages in collaborative leadership to connect the Bible to the intellectual and cultural issues of the day.
 He regularly teaches in conferences and classrooms; addresses faith concerns with elected officials and public institutions; and provides theological and cultural commentary to leading news outlets.
 He serves on the boards of Christianity Today and World Relief and consults with a wide range of organizations.
-Kim received his Ph.D. from Harvard University in Near Eastern Languages and Civilizations, his M.Div. from Regent College in Vancouver, and his B.A. from Northwestern University, and he is a licensed minister in the Conservative Congregational Christian Conference.
+Kim received his Ph.D. from Harvard University in Near Eastern Languages and Civilizations, his M.Div. from Regent College in Vancouver, and his B.A. from Northwestern University.

 At the beginning of World War II, Oxford University considered closing down.
 What value was education, when England needed to marshal all its might as the world stood on the precipice of destruction?
 C. S. Lewis delivered a message “Learning in War-time” at Oxford to address this question.
 He vigorously contended that “Good philosophy must exist, if for no other reason, because bad philosophy needs to be answered.”
 If fascism, racial superiority and technology could militarize Hitler’s ascent, then ideas clearly had consequences.